 Inducted in 2005

-In 2006, Federation of Indo-Americans (FIA), Northern California, recognized Neerja with and Award of Distinction for outstanding citizenship and for her contributions to technology and the community.
+In 2006, the Federation of Indo-Americans, Northern California, recognized Neerja with an Award of Distinction for outstanding citizenship and her contributions to technology and the community.

-Neerja is a graduate of the Executive Program at Kellogg Business School, Northwestern University.
-Neerja has a double Masters from S.U.N.Y.
-Stony Brook, New York and Delhi University.
-Neerja currently lives in California.
-She is working on her next book while continuing her career as social entrepreneur, coach, mentor and speaker.
+Neerja is a graduate of the executive program at Kellogg Business School, Northwestern University.
+Neerja has a double masters from SUNY Stony Brook, New York, and Delhi University.

 Neerja lives in California and is working on her next book while continuing her career as a social entrepreneur, coach, mentor, and speaker.